armmac1/vue-supabase-stripe/README.md

 ## Project Overview

-Minimal and secure Vue application that integrates with Supabase and Stripe.
+Minimal Vue application that integrates with Supabase and Stripe.
 It allows users to sign up, log in, buy a subscription, and access members-only areas.
 Uses Stripe's Checkout & Products, uses Supabase edge function to create checkout session and handle subscription webhook events.
 Due to it being bare bones, it can be used as a starting point for subscription based applications.

 ## Project Setup